 *It'll more likely be used to buy history books, because I'm a huge nerd

 Gekokujo is a mod for Mount and Blade Warband set in the Sengoku period of Japan.
-The name is a term often translated as "the low-ranked taking over from the high" and was chosen because it was a running theme during that era: from the illustrious Ouchi clan--a belligerent party in the Onin war--being displaced by the Mori (their vassals); to the rise of Toyotomi Hideyoshi (who began his career as a cook and sandal bearer); to the beginning of the Tokugawa shogunate itself (Ieyasu was an upstart who probably fabricated a claim of descent from the Minamoto clan--the only ones allowed to be granted the title of Shogun in the first place).
-As a player of Gekokujo, you will start from nothing and attempt to gain control of the entire country, making the title even more fitting.
+The name is a term often translated as "the low-ranked taking over from the high" and was chosen because it was a running theme during that era: Oda Nobunaga descended from a clan of deputies to the nominal governor of their province, but the Oda usurped them and toppled their neighbors; Toyotomi Hideyoshi began his career as a cook and sandal bearer and ended up the ruler of Japan; Tokugawa Ieyasu was an upstart who probably fabricated a claim of descent from the Minamoto clan--the only ones allowed to be granted the title of Shogun.
+As a player of Gekokujo, you will start from nothing and attempt to gain control of the entire country, making the title fitting.

-- New map of Japan with more than double the playable area of Native, from Kagoshima in the south to Hirosaki in the north
+- New map of Japan with more than double the playable area of Native, from Kyushu in the south to Ezo (Hokkaido) in the north

 - New weapons, armor, trade goods, flags, and other details appropriate for the time and place